-Reference: City of Lexington GIS As-built records, City of Lexington GIS Responsible: Stormwater Coordinator Frequency: On-going Annually Goals: Report: Measure ADMINISTRATION: Maintain all outfall attribute updates in geo-database of stormwater outfall information currently available for major and minor outfalls.
+Reference: City of Lexington GIS As-built records, City of Lexington GIS Responsible: Stormwater Coordinator Frequency: On-going Annu Goals: Report: Measure attribute update stormwater outf ON: Maintain all outfall s in geo-database of all information currently for and minor outfalls.
 GOAL: Maintained.
-Yes ADMINISTRATION: Update estimated drainage boundary attributes with existing and future land use at a minimum of five years for all outfalls that discharge to State-designated receiving waters in the MS4.
-GOAL: Maintained.
-Yes

-EFFECTIVENESS : All outfall, storm drain GOAL: 100% 100%

-infrastructure, c ollection system and storm

-water treatment geo-reference attributes are

-updated in the g geo-database within one year of

-new construction or 30 days following routine
+Yes infrastructure, co water treatment updated in the g : All outfall, storm drain ollection system and storm geo-reference attributes are eo-database within one year of n or 30 days following routine ner screening.
+GOAL: 100% 100% All mapping is ke

-outfall dry weather screening.

-Satisfied: Yes □ No □ Explanation: